treydock/bad_browser/README.md

 * add option to pass ```:none``` in place of an IE version to display the warning to all IE users

 ## Changelog

+### 0.0.2 - 2012/04/13

+* Correct dependencies
+* User a more correct method to extend Rails::Engine

 ### 0.0.1 - 2012/04/12